MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 - As a Spellweaver you inherit lolth's power.
 Although it is limited for the time being, every conquest you accomplish, whether it is settling a new nest or doing actions towards it, will acquire you additional powers as a reward from your queen.

-- All of your spells are thrown on a webbing.
+- All of your spells are thrown on a piece of web.
 If you miss your target, be mindful of those behind it as the webbing could land onto them instead and do the spell's effect to them.

 - Regular means of healing are halved.